 Researchers from the Netherlands set out to measure the effect that vacations have on overall happiness and how long it lasts.
 They studied happiness levels among 1,530 Dutch adults, 974 of whom took a vacation during the 32-week study period.

-The study, published in the journal Applied Research in Quality of Life, showed that the largest boost in happiness comes from the simple act of planning a vacation.
+The study, published in the Journal Applied Research in Quality of Life, showed that the largest boost in happiness comes from the simple act of planning a vacation.
 In the study, the effect of vacation anticipation boosted happiness for eight weeks.

 After the vacation, happiness quickly dropped back to baseline levels for most people.
 How much stress or relaxation a traveler experienced on the trip appeared to influence post-vacation happiness.
 There was no post-trip happiness benefit for travelers who said the vacation was “neutral” or stressful.”

 Surprisingly, even those travelers who described the trip as “relaxing” showed no additional jump in happiness after the trip.
 “They were no happier than people who had not been on holiday,” said the lead author, Jeroen Nawijn, tourism research lecturer at Breda University of Applied Sciences in the Netherlands.
 For the report, google [Vacationers Happier, but Most not Happier After a Holiday].